Here’s a taste of nostalgia – crunchy, buttery and milky cookies topped with royal icing.

 - 150 g icing sugar

 - Gel food coloring or natural fruit/veg powder

 - In a medium bowl, add in softened butter and icing sugar.
 Whisk till well incorporated and lighter in color.

-- Add in the beaten egg in 2 batches.
+- Add in beaten egg in 2 batches.
 Mix well after each addition.

-- Sift the flour and milk powder into the butter mixture.
-Using a spatula, and in a cutting motion, incorporate the dry and wet ingredients into a dough.
+- Sift flour into the butter mixture.
+Add in milk powder.
+Using a spatula, and in a cutting motion, fold the dry and wet ingredients into dough.

-- Divide the dough into smaller pcs of dough, weighing about 3g each.
+- Divide the dough into smaller pcs, weighing about 3g each.
 Roll the small pcs of dough into balls, flatten the top slightly.
 Make indentation marks around the dough using a toothpick.

 - Place all dough onto lined baking tray.
 Preheat oven to 170C.
 Bake on the middle rack for 10-15 minutes.
 The dough should be light golden in color.

 - Cool completely on wire rack before storing or icing.